tlcaputi/wondeR/README.md

 ## Usage

 The first step is to collect data.
-This implements the [wonderpy package for Python3](https://www.github.com/tlcaputi/wonderpy) within R.
+This implements the [wonderpy package for Python3](https://www.github.com/tlcaputi/wonderpy) within R. For demonstration, we pull the data for [all drug overdoses](https://cdn.ymaws.com/www.cste.org/resource/resmgr/Injury/Analysis_of_data_on_drug_poi.pdf), which is all deaths that include at least one ICD10 code in T36-T50 AND at least one ICD 10 code in X40-X44, X60-X64, X85, or Y10-Y14.

 ```{r}